Biplov01/TFormerEEG/README.md

 Saves a combined CSV dataset for machine learning

-Models: XGBoost, EEGNet, Trasnformer-based & CTHM
+Models: XGBoost, EEGNet, Trasnformer-based & TFormerEEG

 Best performance: Convolutional Transformer Hybrid model (93% accuracy)

-🔬 Ablation Study — CTHM (Convolutional Transformer Hybrid Model)
+🔬 Ablation Study — TFormerEEG

-To evaluate the contribution of each architectural component, we performed an ablation study on the proposed CTHM (Convolutional Transformer Hybrid Model).
+To evaluate the contribution of each architectural component, we performed an ablation study on the proposed TFormerEEG.

 We compared:

-Hybrid_Full (CTHM) → CNN + Transformer
+Hybrid_Full (TFormerEEG) → CNN + Transformer
 CNN_Only → Convolutional backbone only
 Transformer_Only → Transformer encoder only
 for ablation study